Play it again: Everything we know about PS5 and Xbox Series X backward compatibility

 Unlike the PS5, you'll have plenty of controller options no matter what generation of games you're playing -- the Series X and Series S controllers will be compatible with Xbox One games, the Xbox One console itself and PCs.
 You can also use your Xbox One controllers on your Series X and Series S.

-This guide will be updated as we learn more about backward compatibility on PS5 and Xbox Series X.

-Discuss: PS5 and Xbox Series X backward compatibility: Everything we know so far
+Discuss: PS5 and Xbox Series X backward compatibility: Everything you need to know

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.